List of works based on dreams: "The Prophet's Song"

 Brian May said that he was inspired to write the 1975 Queen track "The Prophet's Song" after a hepatitis-induced fever dream he had about an apocalyptic flood.
 It is the longest Queen song with vocals.

 Selected Ambient Works Volume II

 Richard James, who performs as Aphex Twin, has written several ambient tracks while lucid dreaming, saying that:

 James says that seventy per cent of his 1994 album Selected Ambient Works Volume II was written while lucid dreaming.

 The Dark Carnival

-Violent J, a member of Insane Clown Posse, claimed to have dreamed the concept of The Dark Carnival, which is described in much of their discography.
-The concept was inspired by a dream of Insane Clown Posse member Violent J where spirits in a traveling carnival appeared to him.
+Violent J, a member of Insane Clown Posse, claimed to have dreamed the concept of The Dark Carnival, a traveling carnival full of spirits, which is described in much of their discography.

+"It Could Be Better"

+Artist Left at London stated in a 2022 TikTok video that she first heard the hook of her song "It Could Be Better" from her album T.I.A.P.F.Y.H. in a dream where "the cast of High School Musical sang it at [her]".

+hit em

+In a tweet from July 2024, Drew Daniel of electronic music duo Matmos described a fictional music genre he encountered in a dream entitled "hit em".
+Recounted to him by a nondescript woman in the dream, the genre is a type of electronic music "with super crunched out sounds" in a 5/4 time signature with a tempo of 212 beats per minute.
+Following the tweet, numerous artists have tried their hand at creating hit em tracks.

 Film and television

 3 Women

 Director Robert Altman conceived of his 1977 film 3 Women during a restless sleep while his wife was in the hospital.
 He dreamt that he was directing a film starring Shelley Duvall and Sissy Spacek in an identity theft story, against a desert backdrop.
 He based the film on this dream, although additional story details were added later.